 Input connections are made directly to screw-type terminals with indirect wire pressure.
-Numbering is clearly marked at the connector location.
+Numbering is clearly marked on the connector.
 Choice of cable should meet local regulations.
-Terminal for both Current and Voltage inputs will accept upto 4mm+(12AWG) solid or 2.5 mm+ stranded cable.
+Terminal for both Current and Voltage inputs will accept upto 4mm2 (12AWG) solid or 2.5 mm2 stranded cable.

-Note : It is recommended to use wire with lug for connection with meter.
+Note: It is recommended to use wire with lug for connection with meter.